xin-wang-kr/VizTrust-project/README.md

 - Develop advanced analytical features

 ## Contact
-If you have any question or feedback, feel free to contact the tool developer, Vision(Xin) Wang, at xwang314@binghamton.edu
+If you have any question or feedback or want to share your thoughts about this tool, 🎉 feel free to contact the tool developer, Vision(Xin) Wang, at xwang314@binghamton.edu